FoxyTheOne/AmericanEagleTestsProject/README.md

 # AmericanEagleTestProject
-A repository for test practicing using the web site https://www.ae.com/us/en
+A repository for test practicing using the web site https://www.ae.com/us/en.
+Please fill email and password in default.properties file to run tests with authorization.